 If you are particularly excited about the kind of counters that you are going to get, and you don’t want the cabinets hogging all the attention, using a smart design scheme will tone down the cabinets while still giving you enough cabinet space.

-Need to find a pro for your cabinet project?Find Pros
+Ready to start your cabinet project?Find Pros

 Paint is Better than Stain